pik-copan/pycopancore/docs/framework_documentation/modeling_framework/language_terminology_concepts.rst

 can be treated as if they are happening "inside" or "on" some larger entity that contains or otherwise supports all actually involved entities.
 In both cases, the process is treated as **belonging to some entity.**
-Still other processes may best be treated as not belonging to any entity but rather as simply **belonging to some process group** (natural, metabolic, cultural, ...).
+Still other processes may best be treated as not belonging to any entity but rather as simply **belonging to its process taxon** (natural, metabolic, cultural, ...).[#]_

+.. [#] The question where a process "belongs" will become important on the *software design* level:
+       processes belonging to individual entities will be represented by class attributes and instance methods of the corresponding entity-type class, while processes belonging to a process taxon will be represented by class attributes and instance methods of the corresponding process taxon class.

-We deliberately do *not* specify sharp criteria whether a modeler should treat a certain process as being "done by" or "happening inside" an entity since this is in part a question of style and academic discipline and there will inevitably be examples where this choice appears to be quite arbitrary and will affect only the model's description, implementation, and maybe its running time, but not its results.
+We deliberately do *not* specify sharp criteria for whether a modeler should treat a certain process as being "done by" or "happening inside" an entity since this is in part a question of style and academic discipline and there will inevitably be examples where this choice appears to be quite arbitrary and will affect only the model's description, implementation, and maybe its running time, but not its results.